Extension Division Program: Year 1

 What Helps?

 This seminar will introduce and illustrate different modes of working with clients, each of which can be of help at the right moment.
 We will discuss the powerful urge to act on behalf of one’s client, and the pitfalls of attending primarily to behaviorally oriented interventions without keeping the whole person in mind.
-We will explore the importance of listening and the subtle aspects of the social worker-client relationship that foster psychological growth.
+We will explore the importance of listening and the subtle aspects of the clinician-client relationship that foster psychological growth.
+A closer look at a variety of challenges that may emerge as the clinician and client deepen their alliance will also be discussed.
+We will explore how difficult developments within the relationship can be understood and approached in ways that facilitate mutual goals.
+Topics to be addressed may include: unintended responses to clients; how to understand why clients don’t appear to improve; personalizing poor outcomes; power struggles; over-identification with clients; boundary dilemmas; and “burn-out”.

 The clients are the least of my problems: